SWE574-Nerds/wiki-eureka/Onat-Bas.md

 - Peer code reviews and bugfixes were made.
 - Annotation trainings were held for some teammates.
 - Dockerization and complete pipeline for the front-end application

+## Week 7-8
+- Category switched to Tags.
+1. Instead of choosing category, user can add in tags which will be stored and be used for filtering.
+- Maps implementation added.
+Both for area, and lines, and conjunctions of them.
+1. Using google maps, user can choose multiple markers and polygonal lines and name them, which will then be stored with the listory.
+- Annotation store implemented.
+1. There's an annotation drawer in detail view now.
+Users can expand it to see the annotations and create new ones.
+- Text and image annotations implemented.